 Topics include weather, bushfoods, animal tracking, birdlife, and astronomy.
 At Yalata Anangu School, early years learnt about the watu (wombat); their habitat, tracks, and droppings, and used motion-sensor cameras to observe them in the wild.

-So far, all schools have reported an increase in community engagement, and thanks to their increased voice and influence, the Anangu community say they feel more empowered.
+All schools have reported an increase in community engagement, and thanks to their increased voice and influence, the Anangu community say they feel more empowered.
 Students are showing a stronger sense of cultural pride and are expanding their home language vocabulary.